‘DWTS’ Week 2: Victoria Arlen & Val Chmerkovskiy Just Did A SUPER Sexy Tango To Taylor Swift

 Nick Lachey and Peta Murgatroyd did a Foxtrot around the ballroom to “Mandy” by Barry Manilow.
 Unfortunately, there was a wardrobe malfunction.
 Bruno said it was a little jagged and restricted.
 Carrie Ann said she saw an improvement from week one but she said he needs to open up.
 Len said it was lovely.
 They got a 19!

 Drew Scott and Emma Slater danced a Quickstep to “Sing, Sing, Sing” by Louis Prima, even though he was battling a hamstring injury.
 The audience went wild!
 “What a fantastic routine…a showstopper, you entertained us all without a doubt,” Carrie Ann said.
 Len said it was “loose and gangly” but loved the enthusiasm.
-Bruno said it was a luxury performance, like classic Hollywood.
+Bruno said it was a luxury performance, like classic old Hollywood.
 They got a 20!

 Vanessa Lachey and Maks Chmerkovskiy opted for a Foxtrot to “Hit Me with a Hot Note” by Tami Tappan Damiano.
 Bruno said it was Ava Gardner mixed with Jessica Rabbit!
 Carrie Ann said her movements were like liquid gold!
 They got a 24, the highest score of the night.